Tort vs No-Fault Insurance: Which System Does Your State Use?

 Which states use no-fault car insurance?

-There are 12 no-fault states: Florida, Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New York, North Dakota, Utah, and three "choice" states — Kentucky, New Jersey, and Pennsylvania — where drivers can elect their preferred system.
-All other states use the traditional at-fault (tort) framework.
+As of mid-2026, there are 11 no-fault states: Hawaii, Kansas, Massachusetts, Michigan, Minnesota, New York, North Dakota, Utah, and three "choice" states — Kentucky, New Jersey, and Pennsylvania — where drivers can elect their preferred system.
+Florida officially exits the no-fault system on July 1, 2026, following the signing of HB 1181 into law.
 Check out our full guide on no-fault insurance states for details on each state's PIP minimums and thresholds.

 Is full tort or limited tort better in Pennsylvania?

 For most drivers, full tort is the better long-term choice.
-While limited tort saves roughly 15% on premiums — often just $100–$200 per year — it can leave you unable to recover pain and suffering damages after a real accident.
+While limited tort saves roughly 15–40% on premiums — often $100–$350+ per year depending on your insurer — it can leave you unable to recover pain and suffering damages after a real accident.
 Full tort is particularly worthwhile for frequent drivers, those with dependents, or anyone who commutes in high-traffic areas.
 The annual premium savings rarely outweigh the potential financial loss if you suffer a non-qualifying injury.

 Do no-fault states have higher car insurance rates?

 Generally, yes.
-No-fault states tend to carry baseline premiums 13–25% higher than at-fault states due to mandatory PIP coverage requirements and more frequent claims.
-Michigan historically had some of the nation's highest car insurance rates largely due to its no-fault system.
-However, state-specific factors like population density, weather, fraud rates, and litigation history also play a major role in determining average premiums.
+No-fault states tend to carry higher baseline premiums than at-fault states due to mandatory PIP coverage requirements and more frequent claims.
+Michigan historically had some of the nation's highest car insurance rates largely due to its no-fault system, though its 2019 reform allowing tiered PIP levels has delivered average savings of $357 per vehicle annually as confirmed by a December 2025 DIFS report.
+State-specific factors like population density, fraud rates, and litigation history also play a major role in determining average premiums.
+You can compare car insurance costs by state for the latest 2026 breakdown.

 Can you still sue for pain and suffering in a no-fault state?

 Yes, but only if your injuries meet a legally defined serious injury threshold.
 Each no-fault state sets its own standard — most require proof of death, permanent disfigurement, or serious impairment of a body function.
 Minor injuries — even painful ones — typically do not qualify.
 In choice no-fault states like PA and NJ, electing full tort (or "no limitation on lawsuit") removes that threshold entirely, giving you unrestricted rights to sue.
-Learn more about PIP requirements and lawsuit thresholds in each no-fault state.
+Learn more about PIP coverage and how it works in each no-fault state.

 Compare Car Insurance Rates in Ohio